 The Recovery The Big Apple Is Recovering Its Shine Job creation in New York City has been running at almost triple the national rate in 2010.
 The biggest gains June unemployment have been in the retail, health, and foodservice industries.
-Real estate is starting to rebound, though both commercial and residential sales are way off their 2007 peaks. -Matt Robinson Staten Island 8.7% Industries with biggest Job losses in 2010 Manhattan Residential Property Sales 100 - Units sold Q1105 Manhattan Commercial Property Sales ■ Volume (in billions of dollars) son - Number of transactions
+Real estate is starting to rebound, though both commercial and residential sales are way off their 2007 peaks. -Matt Robinson Staten Island Industries with biggest job losses in 2010 Manhattan Residential Property Sales 100 - Units sold Manhattan Commercial Property Sales ■ Volume (in billions of dollars)

-DATA: BASTERN CONSOLIDATED, PROPERTYSHARK, COSTAR, NEW YORK CITY FINANCE DEPT., PRUDENTIAL DOUGLAS SILIMAN REPORT PREPARED BY MILLER SAMUEL, NEW YORK LABOR DEPT.
+DATA: BABTERN CONSCLIDATED, PROPERTYSHARK, COSTAR, NEW YORK CITY FINANCE DEPT.; PRUDENTIAL DOUGLAS ELLIMAN REPORT PREPARED BY MILLER SAMUEL; NEW YORK LABOR DEPT.